GiosueSardoInfirri/MonteCarloMarkovChain/README.md

 X_t \backsim P^{SRWM}_q = \int  q(z + \mu, \Sigma) dz
 $$

-    where I report a semplificatio of the real formula, which most of the physical distributions usually do satisfy
+    where I report a simplification of the real formula, which most of the physical distributions

 4. Update the parameters according to the new value taken from the distribution and a non-decreasing non-converging series $\left[ \gamma_i \right]$, as follows: